 - Malaproper: His speechanating consistafies of addifying extra verbatages on the end of his wordamating.

 - Nice Hat: A seemingly endless collection of them.

 - Sawn-Off Shotgun: His favored Weapon of Choice.

-- They Killed Kenny Again: He has died quite a few times.
+- They Killed Kenny Again: He dies very often.

 - Trigger Happy: His trigger finger is perpetually itchy.

 - Yandere: For Krystal.

 Early and Lil's mom (Or grandmother, as no one is really sure, not even her).
 A perverted, senile old squid with a walker.